rcrampton1/ServianTechChallenge/README.md

 ![readme_githubbot.png](readme_githubbot.png)

-9. If you are happy with the Terraform plan you can merge to master.
+9. If you are happy with the Terraform plan you can merge to master `merge pull request`.
 This will peform the `Terraform apply`

 10. To get the application url you will be able to see the workflow step `Application URL`